sakot09/stock-portfolio-analyzer/README.md

 Predicted Change: +6.88%
 Limitations

-Stock markets are inherently unpredictable — this model is for educational purposes and should not be used as financial advice
-LSTM forecasts based purely on price history do not account for news, earnings, or macroeconomic events Recursive forecasting compounds prediction error over time — shorter forecasts are more reliable than longer ones
+Stock markets are inherently unpredictable.This model is for educational purposes and should not be used as financial advice LSTM forecasts based purely on price history do not account for news, earnings, or macroeconomic events Recursive forecasting compounds prediction error over time.
+Shorter forecasts are more reliable than longer ones

 What I Learned